H-Yulong/Defun/README.md

-# Defunctionalization for dependently typed languages
+# Defunctionalization with dependent types
 This is the Tex repository for my PartIII dissertation.

 ## Abstract